BigBIueWhale/deep_intent_search/README.md

 ## Future Research

 😱 Running the tool is very expensive.
-Could be upwards of $5 USD for every search pass through all 7 books of Harry Potter.
+Observed to cost upwards of $5 USD for every search pass on the 7 books of Harry Potter.

 <img src="./doc/gemini_api_billing.png" alt="Gemini API billing screenshot" width="500">

 Given that, future project goals could be-
 - Generate an extremely high-quality dataset of search results, will require generating synthetic intent-oriented search queries.
-Even if the synthetic intent-oriented search queries aren't extremely high-quality, the search results are the result of so much processing power `ThinkingConfig(thinking_budget=-1)` that the generated dataset will contain concentrated intelligence traces.
+Even if the synthetic intent-oriented search queries aren't extremely high-quality, the search results are the outcome of so much processing power `ThinkingConfig(thinking_budget=-1)` that the generated dataset will contain concentrated intelligence traces.

 - Add **ELO tournament** scoring for the purpose of ordering the results from most relevant to least relevant.